 You may also feel increased heat on your bikini line and underarms where your hair is generally thicker and denser.
 From the online feedback, users with darker skin tones report it hurts most frequently.
 It can depend on your hair density and skin sensitivity.
 In any of these cases, drop the intensity level a notch or two if it’s too much.

 Try starting with your face and more sensitive areas when the flash window area is cool.
+It also takes a bit of concentration so you don’t miss any areas.

 IMPORTANT: You can feel pain if your skin isn’t hair free, if the light’s too intense for your skin, if you flash the same area more than once, or if you flash an open wound, infection, tattoo etc.